ggustin93/ghostly-plus-dashboard/docs/security.md

 # 🔐 GHOSTLY+ Application Security Overview

-This document provides a **comprehensive explanation of the application's security architecture**, designed to handle **sensitive medical data** in a private environment (VUB virtual machine), while utilizing modern tools: **Supabase (self-hosted/local), FastAPI, and Vue 3**.
+This document provides a **comprehensive explanation of the planned security architecture** for the GHOSTLY+ application, designed to handle **sensitive medical data** in a private environment (VUB virtual machine), using **Supabase (self-hosted/local), FastAPI, and Vue 3**.

 ## Executive Summary

-The GHOSTLY+ dashboard implements a multi-layered security approach to protect sensitive EMG data and patient information at all levels: authentication, transportation, storage, and data access.
-This document outlines the security measures in place to ensure GDPR compliance and protection of medical data. **All Supabase services are self-hosted locally on the VUB VM** for complete data sovereignty and control.
+The GHOSTLY+ dashboard is designed with a multi-layered security approach to protect sensitive EMG data and patient information.
+This document outlines the planned security measures to ensure GDPR compliance and protection of medical data. **All Supabase services are self-hosted locally on the VUB VM** for complete data sovereignty and control (Infrastructure established in Task 1).

 ---